Are you weather ready?

 You can expect advice designed to keep you and your family safe and well during the winter months – from driving in severe weather to ensuring your home is prepared for a cold snap, so no matter what the weather brings we can enjoy the winter months ahead.

-Severe weather can also cause loss of power to homes during winter, so for further advice on what to do and who to contact if your home suffers a power cut, please visit our loss of power page. and our pages on winter health.
+Severe weather can also cause loss of power to homes during winter, so for further advice on what to do and who to contact if your home suffers a power cut, please visit our loss of power and winter weather pages.

 For further information on water restrictions, please visit the Environment Agency for details.